ckids-datafirst/website/content/projects/2020-Spring/311/index.md

   \ census block level data provided by the Census Bureau.
 This is part of an ongoing\
   \ research program called Connected Communities and Inclusive Growth (CCIG)."
 tags: *id001
-title: Microtelcos and the Digital Divide in CA
+title: Microtelcos and the Digital Divide in CA (Spring - 2020)
 url_code: null
 url_pdf: null
 url_slides: null